Rough sound waves in $3D$ compressible Euler flow with vorticity: Preliminary energy and elliptic estimates

 \subsection{The geometric energy method for wave equations}

 To derive energy estimates for solutions to the wave equations in \eqref{E:COVARIANTWAVE}, we will use the well-known vectorfield multiplier method.
 In this subsection, we set up this geometric energy method.
 Throughout this subsection, we lower and raise Greek indices with the acoustical metric $\gfour=\gfour(\vec{\Psi})$ from Def.\,\ref{D:ACOUSTICALMETRIC} and its inverse.
-Moreover, $\Dfour$ denotes the Levi--Civita connection of $\gfour$ and $\square_{\gfour} := (\gfour^{-1})^{\alpha \beta} \Dfour_{\alpha} \Dfour_{\beta}$ denotes the corresponding covariant wave operator.
+Moreover, we recall that $\Dfour$ denotes the Levi-Civita connection of $\gfour$ and $\square_{\gfour} := (\gfour^{-1})^{\alpha \beta} \Dfour_{\alpha} \Dfour_{\beta}$ denotes the corresponding covariant wave operator.